Seminorm estimates and joint ergodicity for pairwise independent Hardy sequences: Introduction

 Before proceeding to state more results, we remark that the occurrences of floor functions in the previous statements can be individually replaced by other rounding functions, such as the ceiling function (denoted by $\lceil\cdot\rceil$) or the closest integer function (denoted by $[[\cdot]]$) since $\lceil t\rceil=-\floor{-t}$ and $[[t]]=\floor{t+1/2}$ for all $t\in\R.$ This is also the case for various other results in this paper, a fact that we will not explicitly mention again.

 So far, we have stated results for broad, naturally occurring classes of Hardy sequences under either no assumption on the system or some fixed assumption (weak mixing or total ergodicity of individual transformations).
-Now, we switch focus a bit and move towards establishing necessary and sufficient conditions on the system under which pairwise independent Hardy sequences are jointly ergodic.
-The definition below will frequently appear in the following discussion. \begin{definition} A sequence of measure-preserving transformations $(T_n)_n$ on a probability space $(X, \CX, \mu)$ is \textit{ergodic} if
+Now, we switch gears and move towards establishing necessary and sufficient conditions on the system under which pairwise independent Hardy sequences are jointly ergodic.
+The definition below will frequently appear in the following discussion. \begin{definition}[Ergodic sequences of transformations] A sequence of measure-preserving transformations $(T_n)_n$ on a probability space $(X, \CX, \mu)$ is \textit{ergodic} if

 for all $f\in L^\infty(\mu)$. \end{definition}

 There is a general heuristic that proposes a set of ``natural'' necessary and sufficient conditions for joint ergodicity.
 The problem below, stated before as \cite[Problem~1]{DKS23} (for the general case) or \cite[Conjecture 6.1]{BMR20} (for fractional polynomials), inquires about the extent to which this heuristic holds.